Tree Surgeon Salaries: What You Need to Know

 How Much Does a Tree Surgeon Earn in the UK?

-Tree surgeons can earn up to £50,000 a year or even more, with sole traders taking home around £37,000 per year.
-Although the starting salary for a tree surgeon can be modest, it’s possible to boost your income very quickly once you have amassed sufficient skills and experience.
+UK tree surgeon salaries have the potential to reach up to £50,000+ a year if you own your own business, with sole traders taking home an average salary of around £37,000 per year.
+Although the starting salary for a tree surgeon can be modest, it’s possible to earn good money once you have the right experience.

-Salaries can depend on factors like the region you work in and whether you’re a freelance or directly employed tree surgeon.
-A tree surgeon day rate can be as much as £400 or even more if there is a strong demand for their services, even if they begin their career offering cheap rates and slowly building their income over time.
+Salaries can depend on where you're based and whether you’re a freelance or a directly employed tree surgeon.
+A tree surgeon day rate can be as much as £400 or more if there is a strong demand for their services, especially if you've taken on further training to gain additional skills.

 Do Self-Employed Tree Surgeons Earn More?

-It is possible for a self-employed tree surgeon to earn more than a directly employed one who works for a company or council.
-Many self-employed people are attracted to the freelance lifestyle due to the way they can set their own rates, take on multiple clients and have more control over their working hours.
+It is possible for a self-employed tree surgeon to earn more than one who works for the council or private company.
+Many self-employed people are attracted to the lifestyle due to having more control over their working hours and client base, with repeat business often a way of ensuring a regular income.

 However, self-employed tree surgeons do face extra challenges like managing their business costs, marketing and advertising their business plus paying for insurance.
-Inconsistent income can also be frustrating for self-employed tree surgery professionals as it can make it hard to budget.
+Running your own tree surgery business as a self-employed tree surgery professionals can make it hard to budget if you're workload fluctuates throughout the year.

 Which Qualifications Do People Need to Boost Their Tree Surgery Salary?

-Obtaining certain qualifications can help you boost your tree surgeon wage massively.
+Obtaining certain qualifications by enrolling on a college course can help boost tree surgeon salaries.
 National Proficiency Tests Council (NPTC) qualifications including tree climbing, aerial tree work and chainsaw operation can be very helpful when it comes to building your career.
 Specialist skills like tree surveying and stump grinding can be very lucrative.
-Special qualifications from organisations like LANTRA can also help you boost your earning potential. .
+Special qualifications from organisations like LANTRA can also help you boost your earning potential.

 How Much Does Experience Impact a Tree Surgeon Salary?